Skip to content

 Edit connections

-Create, reconnect, and disconnect node paths from the graph when that is faster than using Properties.
+In Scene scope, create, reconnect, and disconnect node paths from the graph when that is faster than using Properties.

 Clean up layout